glamperi/installrhel7.3/README.md

-Install of Openshift 3.4 using the ansible installer
+Install of Openshift 3.4 using the ansible installer and the xip.io DNS Service

 1. Install the RHEL 7.3 ISO
 2. subscription-manager register or use the RHEL install UI to register, make sure to set the network to stay alway on.
 Otherwise, you will need to set the device to up in the folder '/etc/sysconfig/network-scripts'.